Contact Information:

 Bio

-Helen’s research interest lies in science and technology that can establish and enhance a symbiotic relationship between humans and wearable assistive machines in order to augment motor function for individuals with disabilities.
+Helen’s research interest lies in science and technology that can establish and enhance a symbiotic relationship between humans and wearable assistive machines (such as robotic prostheses and exoskeletons) in order to improve mobility and quality of life of individuals with disabilities.
 Her research goal is to create breakthroughs in human-machine symbiotic (HMS) systems that empower disabled people to lead more active and productive lives.

 *For current projects and open opportunities, check our lab or CLEAR websites